Skip to main content

-• Handles POST requests with a JSON payload consisting of an event object.
+• Accept POST requests with a JSON body

 // This example uses Express to receive webhooks